bedatadriven/renjin-docs/source/library/moving-data-between-java-and-r-code.rst

 Moving data between Java and R code
 ===================================

-If you read the :doc:`introduction` to this guide you already know how to execute R code from a Java application.
+If you read the :doc:`evaluating` to this guide you already know how to execute R code from a Java application.
 In this chapter we will take things a little further and explain how you can move data between Java and R code.